riteshjn/jtdatta/content/posts/suggested-prayers.md

 3. God, give me strength and knowledge to completely accept whatever comes in my life, so I may happily keep working hard with positive thoughts, words, and actions.

 4. **Suggested food prayer:** God, thank you for giving us this food.
-We pray that this food gives us strength and wisdom so we may stay happy, peaceful, loveful, and stable; and be able to help thos
+We pray that this food gives us strength and wisdom so we may stay happy, peaceful, loveful, and stable; and be able to help those in need.

 ---